NorthEdWAD/web-hub/project-02-gallery/README.md

 * [ ] Added, tested and, if necessary, debugged the variables, arrays and functions described below

 ## 🚀 **To Complete Your Project**
-1. Read the instructions and background info for this project.
+1. Read the instructions and view the example code for this project.
-2. Write your HTML, then the CSS, and finally your JS.
+2. Write your HTML, then CSS, and finally your JS as shown below.
-3. Run your slideshow in your browser.
+3. Test your slideshow in your browser.

 ---